-- Typically this unit is assessed in the following ways: (1) oral and maxillofacial surgery written examination MCQ and Extended Matching Questions (EMQ); (2) dento-alveolar trauma written (failed component) examination SAQ; and (3) OMFS clinical assessment (Pass/Fail).
+Indicative assessments in this unit are as follows: (1) oral and maxillofacial surgery written examination MCQ and extended matching questions (EMQ); (2) dento-alveolar trauma written (Failed Component) examination SAQ; and (3) OMFS clinical assessment (Pass/Fail).
 Further information is available in the unit outline.

 - Unit Coordinator(s)